Beam optimization with MPhysΒΆ

 import openmdao.api as om

-from mphys.scenario_structural import ScenarioStructural
+from mphys.scenarios import ScenarioStructural

 from tacs import elements, constitutive, functions